matrix-org/matrix-spec-proposals/specification/client_server_api.rst

  - Joined (the user can send and receive events in the room)
  - Banned (the user is not allowed to join the room)

+There is an exception to the requirement that a user join a room before sending events to it: users may send an ``m.room.member`` event to a room with ``content.membership`` set to ``leave`` to reject an invitation if they have currently been invited to a room but have not joined it.

 Some rooms require that users be invited to it before they can join; others allow anyone to join.
 Whether a given room is an "invite-only" room is determined by the room config key ``m.room.join_rules``.
 It can have one of the